-The information set out below is based on pay data within the Group as at 5 April 2017.
+The information set out below is based on pay data within the group as at 5 April 2020.

-The median difference in bonus payments within the Group is 13%.
-The median male bonus payment was £920 compared to £800 for females.
+The median difference in bonus payments within the Group is 54.4%.
+The median female bonus payment was £5,150 compared to £11,300 for males.

 Why is this?

 There are a number of key reasons behind the Group’s GPG data.